How to Relist on eBay: An eBay Relist Guide to Boost Sales

 Since we’re going to be bringing in your eBay listings, choose eBay from the list.

-A yellow sync button will appear on the screen to indicate that your eBay inventory is being prepped and synced to our eBay relisting tool.
-Give it a few minutes to do its job — especially if you have a large inventory.
+A yellow sync button will appear on the screen to indicate that your eBay inventory is being prepped and synced to Crosslist.
+Give it a few minutes to do its job, especially if you have a large inventory.

 Once the sync process is complete, you’ll see a list of all of your eBay listings.
 They are now ready to be imported to Crosslist.